 - Include a small chalkboard sign or artwork that encourages guests to help themselves.

-- For small spaces, put all of the accessories and supplies on a tray that can be moved out of the way if necessary, or used to serve drinks to guests.
+- For small spaces, put all of the accessories and supplies on a tray that can be moved out of the way if necessary, or used to serve drinks to guests who are curled up by the fire.

-- Put homemade cocoa mix in a glass jar, or set out a basket filled with instant cocoa packets and mugs.
+- Put homemade cocoa mix in a glass jar, or set out a basket filled with instant cocoa packets and mugs for a charming display.

-- Include a small tiered tray or cookie jar for other holiday sweets, as well as a set of dessert plates.
+- Include a small tiered tray or cookie jar for other holiday sweets, as well as a set of dessert plates so guests can take a little stash to their seat.

 Mini Hot Chocolate Station on a Tray

 Short on counter space?
-Here is a mini hot chocolate station on a tray, outfitted with just a couple of whimsical snowman mugs from the dollar store, mason jars for homemade cocoa mix and marshmallows, a dish for candy canes, and a miniature tinsel tree.
+Check out this adorable mini hot chocolate station on a tray, outfitted with just a couple of whimsical snowman mugs from the dollar store, mason jars for homemade cocoa mix and marshmallows, a dish for candy canes, and a miniature tinsel tree.
+So simple and sweet, right?
 Since it's all so compact and portable, drinks can be served just as easily in front of the fire as in the kitchen.
-More about this project and a recipe for homemade cocoa mix can be found at Home Made Modern.Continue to 3 of 4 below.

 Self-Serve Station on a Sideboard